 This paper is organised as follows.
 The next section briefly reviews model-based compensation schemes and VTS model-based compensation.
-In addition recent approaches for improving VTS compensation by tuning the mismatch function are described.
-This is followed by a discussion of SVMs with dynamic kernels, based on generative models, for speech recognition.
-These dynamic, or sequence kernels, allow SVMs to be applied to sequence data such as speech.
+In addition recent approaches for improving VTS compensation by tuning the mismatch function is described.
+This is followed by a discussion of SVMs with dynamic kernels, based generative models, for speech recognition.
 Section 4 then describes the complete scheme for using noise-independent SVMs.
-Results on the AURORA 2 database are given in section 5.
+Results on the AURORA 2 database are then given in section 5.